 For a fee you can access this beach on the southwest tip of the island.
 There is a man-made breakwater divided into numerous parts in front of this beach that can be a good place to spot some fish and other sea life.
 Being right on the tip of the island, currents are likely, so if you choose to go outside the breakwater be mindful.
 TripAdvisor has some reviews of the snorkeling here.

 This is a free access public beach and is inside the Key West Marine Park.
 There are the remains of an old dock off the beach and this is where you will see the most life.
 So, be sure to make the swim out there.
-There are some reviews of the snorkeling at Higgs Beach on TripAdvisor.
+A site visitor shared a story about snorkeling Higgs Beach saying that he thought he was the best shore snorkeling in the Keys.

 Key West is a fun and beautiful destination.
 It has something for everyone.
 You can experience the Victorian style homes in Old Town on a walking or bicycle tour.